We give you valuable Information, Inspiration & Celebration in recap and tip formats for Easier, Smarter & Better Living

 Older adults show more positive emotions and more quickly move out of a negative mood as discussed in research from the Association for Psychological Science.
 See the full article at Why Do Older Adults Display More Positive Emotion? psychologicalscience.org

-Connect with us to receive our bi-monthly newsletter full of updates, insights and inspiring stories.
-Use information, inspiration and suggestions to live easier, smarter and better.
+Sign up to receive our bi-monthly enewsletter full of updates, insights and inspiring stories.

-Led by the seniors, baby boomers and those 55+, they are becoming 30% of the US population, or about 98 million people.
+Led by seniors, baby boomers and those 55+, the Silver Tsunami will be 30% of the US population, or about 98 million people by 2020.
 We are living longer, staying active, eating healthy, working, volunteering, traveling, exercising, using our iPhones and so much more.
 And there is no how-to manual on this new type of retirement.

 Therefore learning from each other and our curated article recaps, lists, hints and tips based in research reports and articles prepares you to conquer challenges.
 Topics include Physical and Emotional Health, Money Matters, Work & Volunteer, Interest & Leisure and Organizations, Agencies, Apps & Books.